rHedBull/strategey_RL_env/README.md

 # TODO

-- [ ] adapt more stringly to openAI gym interface
-- [ ] pygame should only be needed to handle here

 ## RL Setup
 - [ ] Integrartion with PufferLib
 - [ ] Optimized for RL, Cython?, JAX?
-- [ ] restructure project setup

 ## Utils